 Concessions offered for

 My standard rate is £45 per therapeutic hour (50 minutes) which is paid per session.

-Concessions for students and also low income clients can be negotiated.
+Concessions for low income and unemployed clients can be negotiated.

 Please see my website for further information.